 This was the beginning, the dawn of the legend that was to become Arturo “Thunder” Gatti.
-23 years ago today, the world discovered a boxer who would go on to epitomize the very concept of “warrior,” become one of boxing’s most popular, blood-and-guts gladiators, as well as one of its tragic stories.
+It was on this day that the world discovered a boxer who would go on to epitomize the very concept of “warrior,” become one of boxing’s most popular, blood-and-guts gladiators, as well as one of its tragic stories.

 Going into this match the focus of the boxing media and HBO was as much or more on Gatti’s opponent, the defending champion, Tracy Harris Patterson, and the story of how he had been guided to boxing success by a former heavyweight champion.
 Tracy was the adopted son of Floyd Patterson, two-time heavyweight champ and former opponent of Archie Moore, Sonny Liston and Muhammad Ali.
 A lonely child, he had gone from hanging around Floyd’s gym to being adopted by Patterson, and to then becoming a successful boxer and a champion.
 It was a heart-warming story, made for TV.

 This was Patterson’s first defense of his second world title and HBO saw a potential new star in the making, though in fact he and his famous father were currently not on speaking terms.
 Thankfully, they would reconcile years later.
 Gatti vs Patterson was the main undercard attraction for Oscar De La Hoya’s bout with an overmatched Jesse James Leija and it completely upstaged a disappointing main event.
 The next day, boxing fans were talking about Gatti, not De La Hoya.